MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/log-files.md

 For information about how to contact support, see [Get support](/microsoft-365/business-video/get-help-support).

 > [!NOTE]
-> In this article, the term **Debug logs** (aka Web ) refers to the logs that are used for troubleshooting.
+> In this article, the term **Debug logs** (also called Web logs) refers to the logs that are used for troubleshooting.
 However, the files that are generated for these logs will contain the term **diagnostic logs** in their names.

 ## Logs overview